rebeccakearns/rebeccakearns.github.io/README.md

 The above chart is my first visualization when exploring patterns between our generation's news consumption behavior to the rest of the population.

+## Google 360 Tour
+For college students today, we are constantly fed news throughout or day whether we want to be or not.
+From phone alerts, to Facebook ads, to snapchat stories and in-class discussions, we receive an overwhelming amount of news.
+In our final project, we plan to evaluate college students consumption habits compared to other adults.
+In this tour, we look to see some of the ways and places in which Lehigh University promotes "keeping up with current events" as well as dialogue on important topics.

+Data from Project Information Literacy's The News Study research report.
+Based out of Northeastern University. https://www.projectinfolit.org/news_study.html

 <iframe width="100%" height="480px" src="https://poly.google.com/view/5zCBGXNJiyu/embed?chrome=min" frameborder="0" style="border:none;" allowvr="yes" allow="vr; xr; accelerometer; magnetometer; gyroscope; autoplay;" allowfullscreen mozallowfullscreen="true" webkitallowfullscreen="true" onmousewheel="" ></iframe>